Four futures of generative AI in the enterprise: Scenario planning for strategic resilience and adaptability

 • Organizations can gain productivity advantages by buying technology and software that has gen AI already integrated into it.

-• Organizations may leverage small language models that target specific functional use cases rather than frontier LLMs, thus saving costs and reducing negative environmental impacts of resource-intensive larger models.
+• Organizations may leverage small language models that target specific functional use cases rather than frontier LLMs, thus saving costs and reducing negative environmental impacts of larger resource-intensive models.

 Risks